 6. When you searched for a comparable product or service in the internet, did you look at prices.
 Is your price comparable to that of other companies in the market?
 Make sure to factor your shipping, customs, and other fees.

 7. Take another look online and find out where your product or service has a fit.
 Like, don't sell winter hats in Bermuda.

 8. From your research, develop a one page strategy outlining the steps to take.
 Why one page?
 So, you don't spend time reading it.
 Why the clear steps?
 So, you can test out each step and take only the ones that are most effective.

 Five years ago, this process is much more difficult.
 Now, frankly with the help available, the biggest problem is your own inertia.
 Or, your fear of failure.
-If it is the latter, read this compelling book of Matthew Syed, Black Box thinking and see how creative breakthroughs are the results of multiple failures.

 You can do it.
 Thousands of others, tiny and small businesses, have gone global and see themselves now as part of the global market place.
 It is really exciting.